AI2Phil/digame/docs/AUDIT.md

 **Priority:** CRITICAL - Required for Go-Live **Priority:** Confirm that the platform is indeed using SQLAlchemy 2.0.23.
 Update the seeding script to use proper SQLAlchemy 2.0 ORM patterns instead of raw SQL.
+**Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx
+- **Remember**:-  Correction - we need to always create a Next.js page for our component since this is a Next.js application, not a React Router application, and so the navigation component needs to use the Next.js router (useRouter from next/router).
+**Priority:** Enhanced Sample Data from the database, not hardcoded for Historical Graphs and Predictive Features Now let me enhance the API endpoints with much more comprehensive sample data for better historical graphs and predictive features.
+I'll update the analytics router with richer datasets: enhance the revenue predictions endpoint to use actual database data with richer historical and predictive datasets.
+Modify the endpoint to fetch actual historical revenue data from the database Use that historical data to generate more realistic predictions Create richer sample data that includes historical trends and seasonal variations Implement proper database queries through the ACO service replace it with a database-driven version that uses historical data:

 **Future enhancement:** make metric cards components clickable to see source data on the screen.